 Compared to other Block II configurations, we have shown that this configuration is the cheapest in terms of total development and production costs.
-A dual Block IB Lunar mission is however \$4.7B and \$3.5B cheaper for six and 11 Lunar missions, respectively.
-Per flight costs of using a single Block II mission are 20% less, which over time would lead to cheaper overall cost.
+A dual Block IB Lunar mission is \$3.6B cheaper for 11 Lunar missions.
+However, per flight costs of using a single Block II mission are 20% less, which for 29 or more missions would lead to lower overall cost.
 For future Mars missions, the 140 t capability of this SLS Block II version gives a significant advantage over the 93 t capability of SLS Block IB, requiring fewer flights for each mission and thus simplifying overall mission complexity.

-By going to the Moon, which is an extremely difficult exercise as demonstrated by Apollo, the experience gained in actual beyond Earth exploration can be regained from that lost when the Apollo program was prematurely curtailed.
+By going to the Moon, which is an extremely difficult exercise as demonstrated by Apollo, the experience gained in actual beyond Earth exploration can be regained from that lost when the

+Apollo program was prematurely curtailed.
 Lunar exploration also allows regular missions to be performed, compared to having to wait over two years between each Mars mission.
 With the experience gained in regular Lunar missions, the much greater effort and complexity required to go to Mars can then be tackled with much greater confidence.